emacs-mirror/emacs/mps/manual/source/glossary/c.rst

             A :term:`formatted object` that contains data from the :term:`client program`.
-One of three types of formatted objects, the other two being :term:`forwarded objects
+One of three types of formatted objects, the other two being :term:`forwarding objects
-            <forwarded object>` and :term:`padding objects <padding
+            <forwarding object>` and :term:`padding objects <padding
             object>`.

     client program